karthikkandagaddala/kubernetes-resources/README.md

 ---

 Now eksctl and kubectl configuration done, so by using eksctl we need to create a cluster(EKS-service) in AWS.
--->By using "aws configure" goto I-AM users and check.
+-->By using "aws configure" goto I-AM users and check or U can add roles to ec2 instance -->IAM
--->IAM
 Users
 kubernetes-admin
 Create access key

-# -->AWS Access Key ID:
+-->AWS Access Key ID:

-# AWS Secret Access Key:
+AWS Secret Access Key:
 Default region name [None]: us-east-1
 Default output format [None]:
 -->website---https://eksctl.io/getting-started/